garimatiwari2004/Mac-AI-based-assistant/README.md

 Captures incoming messages from Telegram and initiates the assistant.

 2. LangChain Personal Assistant
 The core logic driven by a detailed system prompt.
-It:
+It

-Verifies contact details
+* Verifies contact details

-Triggers email or calendar agents as required
+* Triggers email or calendar agents as required

-Coordinates with tools to manage tasks in the proper order
+* Coordinates with tools to manage tasks in the proper order

 3. Contact Database
 Google Sheets integration that stores verified contact information.